Me0w0eM/Nothing/README.md

 # Plugins
-Surviv.io plugins for mobile and pc.
+Plugins for mobile and pc.

 ## How to use the scripts
 ### Mobile